Appointment of Head of Roehampton Law School

 Welcome

-The University and our four founding colleges share a common purpose, to change lives by helping our students develop the confidence, knowledge and adaptability they need for a successful graduate career and fulfilling life.
-Our purpose guides our approach to delivering excellent teaching and world-class research.
-These decisions help us deliver an outstanding student experience.
-Our Enabling Strategies 2019–2025 sets out the University’s 2025 targets.
-The Enabling Strategies are organised under three themes:
+Grounded in the foundation principles of our four colleges, we want to change lives by helping our students develop the confidence, knowledge and adaptability they need for a successful graduate career and fulfilling life.
+Our purpose guides our approach to delivering excellent teaching and world-class research, supported by an outstanding student experience.

 We look forward to hearing from you.